Today's score: bad news-9. Good news-1.

-In recent weeks I’ve been processing (writing about) the bad climate news in books like The Uninhabitable Earth, by another NYT writer, David Wallace-Wells; and “The Carbon Almanac,” edited by Seth Godin and the work of hundreds of volunteers from 90 countries: researchers, scientists, writers, artists and others, focused on carbon’s impact on our one vital planet.
+In recent weeks I’ve been processing (reading and writing about) the horrifying climate news in books like The Uninhabitable Earth, by another NYT writer, David Wallace-Wells.
+And “The Carbon Almanac,” edited by Seth Godin and the work of hundreds of volunteers from 90 countries: researchers, scientists, writers, artists and others, focused on carbon’s impact on our one vital planet.

 Then I woke up to this one bright shimmer of hope, this company doing well by doing good.